 The 64GB capacity captured 16 percent market share, and its shipments recorded 27 percent YoY increase.

 According to the report, the overall flashcards market will remain flat by the end of this year owing to the slow down of the micro-SD segment.

-On the other hand, flash drives market is anticipated to grow more than 10 per cent by the end of 2021 on back of good demand for dual drives.
+On the other hand, the flash drives market is anticipated to grow more than 10 percent by the end of 2021 on the back of good demand for dual drives.

 “Q2 2021 will face the brunt due to the current second wave of COVID-19 and supply disruptions.
 Flash cards market will continue to struggle largely due to rise in smartphones with huge internal memory,” Sinha said.